pojozhang/sugar/README.md

 ```

 ### Apply
 You can use Apply() to preset some values which will be attached to every following request.
+Call Reset() to clean preset values.

 ```go
 sugar.Apply(User{"user", "password"})